drashland/dmm/README.md

 ---

-`dmm` (pronounced "Dim") is a Deno module manager.
-Updating your dependencies within `deps.ts` and checking if new versions are available hasn't been easier.
+`dmm` (pronounced "dim") is a Deno module manager.
+It can update your `deps.ts` file, check if any of your dependencies are out of date, and give you information about any module in the Deno world.
+Managing your dependencies hasn't been easier.

-`dmm` will read your imported/exported modules that sit inside your `deps.ts` and check them against their latest version if you ask it to, and update them if you want it to.

 # Contents